AutumnSky1010/SoundMaker/README.md

 		// number of quarter notes per minute. int tempo = 100;
 		// first, you should make the channel of sound.
-		// can use square wave and triangle wave at this stage. var rightChannel = new SquareSoundChannel(tempo, format, SquareWaveRatio.Point25, PanType.Right);
+		// can use square wave, triangle wave, pseudo triangle wave and low bit noise wave at this stage. var rightChannel = new SquareSoundChannel(tempo, format, SquareWaveRatio.Point25, PanType.Right);
 		var rightChannel2 = new SquareSoundChannel(tempo, format, SquareWaveRatio.Point125, PanType.Right);
 		var leftChannel = new TriangleSoundChannel(tempo, format, PanType.Left);